 Referral should be made as soon as possible after the resignation or removal of the member of staff involved and within one month of ceasing to use the person's services.
 Substantiated allegations are also likely to be Professional misconduct cases and should be referred to the relevant regulatory body.
-For teachers a referral must also be made to the National College for Teaching and Leadership.
+For teachers a referral must also be made to the Teachers Regulation Agency (TRA).

-The employer should provide written confirmation to the LADO of when the referral was reported to the Disclosure and Barring Service, Ofsted and any other regulatory body.
-In addition the LADO should also be informed of the outcomes of any disciplinary hearings and appeals.
+The employer should provide written confirmation to the LADO of when the referral was reported to the Disclosure and Barring Service, Teachers Regulation Agency and any other regulatory body.
+In addition, the LADO should also be informed of the outcomes of any disciplinary hearings and appeals in a timely manner.